djvill/APLS/doc/README.md

   - Add a timer to the bottom-left, then speed up the video during processing "downtime" -->

-Some speakers of Pittsburgh English use a monophthongal variant of the /aw/ phoneme; this variable holds important social meanings in Pittsburgh (CITES).
+Some speakers of Pittsburgh English use a monophthongal variant of the /aw/ phoneme.
+This variant, stereotyped as "_dahntahn_" for _downtown_, holds important social meanings in Pittsburgh (CITES).
-A pretty typical data task would be to identify all tokens matching a specific linguistic context (say, /aw/ in closed syllables) and extract a set of acoustic measurements (say, F1 and F2 at 3 timepoints).
+A pretty typical data task would be to identify all tokens matching a specific linguistic context (say, /aw/ in closed syllables) and extract a set of acoustic measurements (say, [F1 and F2](https://corpus.eduhk.hk/english_pronunciation/index.php/2-2-formants-of-vowels/) at 3 timepoints).
-Normally, performing this sort of batch acoustic measurement on a dataset this big would take hours, even if you use state-of-the-art speech technologies for automatic speech recognition and segmental alignment.
+Normally, performing this sort of batch acoustic measurement on a dataset this big would take hours of manual effort, even if you use state-of-the-art speech technologies for automatic speech recognition and segmental alignment.
 {: .mb-1 }

-With APLS, it takes **_as little as 2 minutes_** to measure all **{{ page.num_aw }}** /aw/ tokens in the corpus.
+With APLS, it takes **_as little as 2 minutes_** to measure all **{{ page.num_aw }}** tokens of /aw/ in closed syllables in the corpus.
 {: .fs-6 .fw-600 .mt-1 }